 The range of color pigments available in specialist shops has changed considerably over the past few years.
 The natural color pigments of many traditionally used mineral pigments were exhausted and therefore no longer available in the trade.
-In addition, various inorganic-based color pigments were then also banned because they contained relatively toxic heavy metal compounds.
-The processing of these special color pigments was associated with corresponding health risks.
-These toxic color pigments or those that simply cannot be obtained in nature have now been completely replaced in this country by equivalent products on a synthetic basis.
+Also, various inorganic-based color pigments were then also banned because they contained relatively toxic heavy metal compounds.
+The processing of these special color pigments was thus associated with corresponding health risks.
+These toxic color pigments or those that simply cannot be obtained in nature have now been completely replaced by equivalent products on a synthetic basis.

-Color pigments are generally divided into different categories: For example, there is a wide range of different types of color pigments, from the matte, ordinary colors to the metallic shimmering color pigments.
+Color pigments are generally divided into different categories: for example, there is a wide range of different types of color pigments, from the matte, ordinary colors to the metallic shimmering color pigments.
 However, make sure that you choose color pigments with high light resistance for the casting resin coloring.
 These hardly bleach out at all and thus retain their original color in the long term.
-You certainly don’t want your more or less laboriously produced works of art made of epoxy resin to lose their original color nuances after a short time.
-Therefore, when buying color pigments as epoxy resin paint, you should better keep your hands off the cheap products of unknown brands.
+You certainly don’t want your laboriously produced works of art made of epoxy resin to lose their original color nuances after a short time.
+Therefore, when buying color pigments as epoxy resin paint, you will be better off keeping your hands off the cheap products of unknown brands.
 It is better to invest your money in the color pigments of proven manufacturer brands to protect yourself from unpleasant surprises.

 If you use special luminescent pigments as paint for epoxy resin, you can use them to make it glow in the dark.
-There are two different approaches for this special effect: One type of luminous pigments is made to glow by so-called black light, while the other luminous pigments are first charged under UV light and then glow in the dark for several hours.
+There are two different approaches for this special effect: one type of luminous pigments is made to glow by so-called black light, while the other luminous pigments are first charged under UV light and then glow in the dark for several hours afterward.

 Even with glitter powder you can create very cool optical effects.
 Here too, there is a large selection from simple metallic glitter to holographic glitter available in specialist shops.
 The glitter powder does not dissolve in the epoxy resin and does not color it.
 However, the glitter effect in the resin results in very beautiful effects with impressive optics.

-The acrylic paint, which is usually mixed from water, color pigments and various binding agents, is also mixed with additives such as preservatives, depending on the product variant and brand.
+The acrylic paint, which is usually mixed with water, color pigments, and various binding agents, is also mixed with additives such as preservatives, depending on the product variant and brand.
 Therefore we want to warn you explicitly against the use of acrylic paint as epoxy paint.
-The water and additives in these paints can lead to absolutely unpredictable and also undesirable results when combined with epoxy resin.
-In addition, when using acrylic paint, the surface of the castings is often matt and streaked.
+The water and additives in these paints can lead to unpredictable and also undesirable results when combined with epoxy resin.
+Also, when using acrylic paint, the surface of the castings is often matt and streaked.
 However, if there are no other colors at hand, a test with acrylic paints can at least serve to gain experience.

-Oil paints usually contain lipids, which make it impossible to mix the paint with the resin properly.
+Oil paints usually contain lipids, or fats, which make it impossible to mix the paint with the resin properly.
 Rather, the experiment would immediately lead to the formation of lumps which cannot be mixed.